keatonmyers01/Codenames/README.md

 word and can make that many guesses, or until they fail to choose one of thier agents.
 If they use all of thier alloted guesses they may chose to make one more guess to get any words they think may be thier color.
-There is a single black agent if the guesser acidently picks the black agent it is an instant loss
+There is a single black agent if the guesser accidently picks the black agent it is an instant loss

 Note:
 Blue team always goes first